85+ College Student Statistics For 2023 (Latest Facts)

 College Student Demographics

-At what age doest students join college?
+At what age do students join college?
 Which ethnicity of students is found mostly in colleges?
 You will surely find the answer to these questions and some other interesting facts and figures related to the college student demographics.

 2. 9.6 million students in college were reported to be females.